-The school principal has the right to regulate electronic device usage.
-Menahga High School prohibits any member of the school to use electronic devices (including cell phones) to take a picture of a staff member or student for the purpose of displaying it on the internet or in any other public place without the permission of the person photographed.
+- Parents/guardians/family members are asked to cooperate with the school and not call or text their child during times they are restricted. - The school principal has the right to regulate electronic device usage. - Menahga High School prohibits any member of the school to use electronic devices (including cell phones) to take a picture of a staff member or student for the purpose of displaying it on the internet or in any other public place without the permission of the person photographed.
 If students take pictures with cell phones or technology, students may be subject to discipline which can include suspension or expulsion.
-This is a confidentiality issue.
+This is a confidentiality issue. - Teachers may request cell phones and smart watches be collected at the beginning of class.